jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

 \> 2009-06-26: The last two ideas do not apply anymore.
 Public and Private might not have anything to do with outside or inside...
-Privates are accessible to friends... whether those friends are on the outside or on the inside.
+Private contents are accessible to friends... whether those friends are on the outside or on the inside.

 Perhaps you could also work out the traditional implementation of public and private.
 In that setting the original notation is usable.
 Now it is all changing.
 Perhaps it might create clarity if you isolate the original idea.